jzackie/Memocrypt/README.md

 - Files are uploaded directly to Cloudinary from the browser
 - Remove attachments with the trash icon before saving
 - All attachments are listed at the bottom of each note card
+- **Uploading files does not auto-scroll or jump the page; you can keep typing while files upload.**

 ## Security Features